nvoynov/creq/lib/assets/other/traceability.md

 basen on BABOK?

-# Requiements attributes
+# Requirements attributes

 While eliciting requirements, business analysts elicit requirement attributes.
-Information such as
-* the requirement’s source,
-* priority,
-* and complexity aid in managing each requirement throughout the life cycle.
+Information such as `the requirement’s source`, `priority`, and `complexity` aid in managing each requirement throughout the life cycle.

 Some attributes change as the business analyst uncovers more information and conducts further analysis.
 An attribute may change even though the requirement does not.